 Lundgren Machinery's operations primarily include the development and manufacturing of case erecting and case sealing machines.
 Sales are made to OEM's and leading food and pharmaceutical companies with Europe as the main market.

-sales SEK m 367.5 Net sales SEK m
+SEK m 367.5

-wth % +16.3 Growth %
+% +16.3

-ployees average 98 Employees average
+average 98

+%

 CIM Industrial Systems